angusev/simple-summarization/README.md

-# Simple Summarization API using
+# Simple Summarization API using OpenAI and 🦜

 This application prepares coherent and concise summaries for `.txt` files.